State of the Waters: Cape Cod Report

 - Evaluation of the effect of future sea level rise on the Cape’s aquifer; and

-- Passage of legislation creating and funding the Cape and Islands Water Protection Trust Fund.
+- Passage of legislation creating and funding the Cape and Islands Water Protection Fund.

-APCC’s first annual State of the Waters: Cape Cod is intended to plainly and clearly inform the public about the conditions of our waters.
-APCC collected water quality data from credible sources and translated the data into clear, easily understood terms to identify water quality problems that need to be addressed.
+APCC’s State of the Waters: Cape Cod report is designed to plainly and clearly inform the public about the conditions of our waters.
+APCC collects water quality data from credible sources and translates the data into clear, easily understood terms in order to identify water quality problems that need to be addressed.
 Our goals are to: 1) Help people to understand the health of our waters and the need to protect and improve water quality; 2) Identify the actions needed to protect and improve water quality; and 3) Motivate public action to achieve clean water.

 - Interactive maps of water quality scores and grades for coastal embayments, ponds, and drinking water supplies;